wommy/npm_bp_c9-technomad/about/index.md

 everything i have done since i left my home in metro Detroit for college in Chicago, has been towards this.

 my original project in the summer of 2011 was a ToDo app, called River.
 At the time, i had no/none/zip/zero/zilch coding experience.
-I just finished up my first year of [DePaul](depaul.edu), which i transferred after two years at Columbia College Chicago(colum.edu)
+I just finished up my first year of [DePaul](depaul.edu), which i transferred to after two years at [Columbia College Chicago](colum.edu)

 that  created technomad by manifesting wommy. i created  creating principles.